Foots Cray Place

 Foots Cray Place was one of the four country houses built in England in the 18th century to a design inspired by Palladio's Villa Capra near Vicenza.
 Built in 1754 near Sidcup, Kent, Foots Cray Place was demolished in 1950 after a fire in 1949.
-Of the three other houses in England, Nuthall Temple in Nottinghamshire was built 1757 and demolished in 1929; the other two survive: Mereworth Castle (completed 1725, also in Kent) and Chiswick House (completed 1729, in London), both now Grade I listed buildings.
+Of the three other houses in England, Nuthall Temple in Nottinghamshire was built in 1757 and demolished in 1929; the other two survive: Mereworth Castle (completed in 1725, also in Kent) and Chiswick House (completed in 1729, in London), both now Grade I listed buildings.
 A modern fifth example, Henbury Hall, was built near Macclesfield in the 1980s.
 Another example of a similar structure in England is the Temple of the Four Winds at Castle Howard, which is a garden building not a house.

 Earlier houses

-The Kentish manor of Foots Cray is mentioned in the Domesday Book.
+The Kentish manor of Foots Cray is mentioned in Domesday Book.
 Later, it was acquired by the Walsingham family and held for six generations until it was sold around 1676.
 An Elizabethan E-shaped house – also known as Pike Place – was still on the site in the 1680s.
 The estate passed through several hands before it was purchased by Bourchier Cleeve in 1752 for £5,450.
 Cleeve had the old house pulled down and a new one constructed slightly further north in about 1754.